frankie95667/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+    .forEach iterates through through the array so you can do work on each item, but doesn’t return anything.
+    .map iterates through the array and returns a new array.

 2. What is the difference between a function and a method?
+    A function is a standalone block, either in the global scope or nested in another function.
+    A method is a function found in an object, a class, or as a prototype function to a constructor function.

 3. What is closure?
+    Closure refers to functions having access to variables defined outside the function block.

 4. Describe the four rules of the 'this' keyword.
+    1. The value of this is window/console when in the global scope
+    2. When the preceding dot calls a function, “this” becomes everything on the left of the dot.
+    3. When using a constructor function, “this” because the instance of the object created and returned by the constructor function
+    4. When using .call or .apply, the argument that’s passed defines “this”.

 5. Why do we need super() in an extended class?
+    The extended class would be considered the parent class, and instead of naming all the variables again in the child class, we pass the arguments through super.
+It would be the same as using .call on the parent class and passing the arguments that way.

 ## Project Set up